aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 const clientErrorMetric = api.metricClientError();

 ```

 Please note that this will return a metric for all the stages defined in the api.
-It is also possible to collect metrics only from a specic `stage` using the metric methods from the `stage`.
+It is also possible to refer to metrics for a specific Stage using
+the `metric` methods from the `Stage` construct.

 ```
 const api = new apigw.HttpApi(stack, 'my-api');